 If a recipient receives a subsequent HCT between time points (100 day, 6 months, annually), the CRF form sequence will start over again with another Pre-TED.

 However, if the recipient receives an autologous HCT as a result of a poor graft or graft failure, the CRF form sequence will not start over again.
-Generally this type of infusion (autologous rescue) is used to treat the recipient’s poor graft response, rather than to treat the recipient’s disease, and is, therefore, not considered a subsequent HCT.
+Generally, this type of infusion (autologous rescue) is used to treat the recipient’s poor graft response, rather than to treat the recipient’s disease, and is, therefore, not considered a subsequent HCT for reporting purposes.

-Contact your center’s CIBMTR CRC if the subsequent Pre-TED does not come due automatically.
+Contact CIBMTR Center Support if the subsequent Pre-TED does not come due automatically.

 Lost to Follow Up: